A new year brings new beginnings, renewed hopes and resolutions.

 Any kind of beer should work – I have used Heineken, Guinness, and even a pale ale – different types of beer will impart its own flavor into the stewing liquid.
 I would recommend using braising cuts like the legs and thighs but if you must use breast meat then only simmer for 15 minutes instead of 30 otherwise the meat will turn out too dry.

-For a non-alcoholic version, substitute the beer with chicken stock or even Coke or Dr. Pepper.
+For a non-alcoholic version, substitute the beer with non-alcoholic beer, chicken stock or even Coke or Dr. Pepper.

 Our local grocery store stocks these chestnut mushrooms which I love using because they have more of a bite to them than the white button mushrooms.